nugehood/nuge-website_1/content/blogs/009_Post.md

 5. Afif for supporting role and newspaper design.
 6. Wildy for supporting role.
 7. Elma for assisting some shot.
-8. Tiara for supporting role and microphone.
+8. Meila for supporting role and microphone.
 9. Gita for assisting me throughout the shoot.

 Everyone else in the group who's given their time, just in case we need something: